CodeMouse92/WacomTouchToggle/README.md

 If you receive the message...

-> Cannot find device 'touch'.
+> No Wacom touch device detected.

 ...that means the tablet is either not plugged in, or has no touch capability to toggle.

 [1]: https://askubuntu.com/a/118466/23786